 Male (n = 41) and female (n = 46) undergraduates evaluated an identical written lecture that they were told was by a male professor or a female professor.
 The lecture focused on pay disparities between men and women in the workforce and was intended to instill a perception of sex discrimination in the workforce.
 Both male and female students rated the male professor and his lecture more positively and less sexist than they rated the female professor and her lecture.

-J. Arbuckle and B. D. Williams, Student’ perceptions of expressiveness: Age and gender effects on teacher evaluations
+J. Arbuckle and B. D. Williams, Students’ perceptions of expressiveness: Age and gender effects on teacher evaluations

 This study investigated the relationship between students’ perceptions of the expressiveness of professors and implicit age and gender stereotypes.
 Male and female undergraduates (N = 352) watched slides of an age- and gender-neutral stick figure and listened to a neutral voice presenting a lecture.
 Then, they completed teacher evaluation forms that indicated 1 of 4 different age and gender conditions (male, female, “old,” and “young”).
 Students rated the “young” male professor higher than they rated the “young” female, “old” male, and “old” female professors on speaking enthusiastically and using a meaningful voice tone during the lecture.

 C. M. Bachen, M. M. McLoughlin, & S. S. Garcia, Assessing the role of gender in college students’ evaluations of faculty